 - Each semester students are required to fill out a “Request to be Certified” form for VA Educational Benefits to be certified.

 - Chapters 1606, 1607 and 30 must verify their enrollment at the end of each month by calling 1-877-823-2378 or online through WAVES

 - Chapters 30, 1606 and 1607 may view their monthly benefit amount and see their remaining entitlement online through WAVES at https://www.gibill.va.gov/wave/index.do

 How to Set up Direct Deposit

-Direct Deposit is the safest, fastest and most cost efficient method to receive your payment.
+Direct Deposit is the safest, fastest and most cost-efficient method to receive your payment.
 In addition, you no longer have to worry about your check being late, lost, or stolen.
 NOTE: The “Debt Collection Improvement Act of 1996” which was signed into law on April 26, 1996, required all Federal payments to be made by Electronic Fund Transfer (EFT or Direct Deposit) beginning January 1, 1999.
-Click on the link to enroll in Direct Deposit or to make a change to an existing direct deposit account at Direct Deposit Enrollment
+Click on the link to enroll in Direct Deposit or to make a change to an existing direct deposit account.

 To have your VA Education payment deposited into your account right away with Direct Deposit just call VA’s toll-free number 1-800-829-4833 or complete the form and mail to: